VivekHande16/PESTO-Curriculam/Week-1/Assignment 4/README.md

 ## First Design
+- Department of Road safety, Chicago designed a road intersection.
 - Here in this intersection two perpendicular roads meet.
 Both roads have three lanes of traffic traveling in opposite directions.
 The intersection meet minimum federal and state safety standards for vehicular and pedestrian traffic.

 ![](before.png)